What Is Opioid Tolerance?

 This commonly occurs with detox, reducing illicit opiate use (e.g. heroin use), or weaning off a prescription opioid medication.

-Getting Help For Opioid Abuse And Addiction
+Getting Help For Opioid Use Disorder And Addiction

 Browse our directory or reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) for more information about addiction recovery.